tflowers/bwlogtools/README.md

 NOTES
 =====
+My testing was done with python 2.7.
+I got a little feedback that some users were having trouble with this script using python2.4 (apparently a lot of broadworks users only have python 2.4 installed).
+I'm working on a branch that will address those issues.

 This has been tested on various flavors of linux (Redhat, Ubuntu, SUSE) as well as OSX.
 I have not tested on windows, but welcome any feedback.
 Unfortunately I had to use a third party library that is not included in the python standard library (scapy) so that will need to be included.
 I will be maintaining this and adding any features that folks find useful, please report any bugs on github.